 The examples above had q equal to a prime, but q can be a power of a prime, like 25.

-The field with pn elements consists of polynomials in n-1 variables with coefficients from the integers mod p.
+The field with pn elements consists of polynomials of degree n-1 with coefficients from the integers mod p.
 Addition works as expected, but multiplication is different.
-You select an irreducible polynomial in n variables, and multiplication is carried out modulo this irreducible polynomial.
+You select an irreducible polynomial of degree n, and multiplication is carried out modulo this irreducible polynomial.
 For the field with 25 elements we could choose x² + x + 1 as our irreducible polynomial.

 SL(2, 25) is the set of 2 by 2 matrices with entries from the field described above, with determinant 1.
 The center of SL(2, 25) consists of the identity matrix times a where a² = 1.
 This equation has two solutions: a = 1 and a = 3x + 3.
 So to form PSL(2, 25) from SL(2, 25) we identify each matrix M with (3x + 3)M.

 Denote the order of a group G by |G|.
 Then we have the following.